 “Well,” I said, “two questions occur to me.
-One: Did she have any connections to the Arkright family?
+One: Did she have any connection to the Arkright family?
 And two: Who inherits her fortune?”

 My employer added, “And just to cover all the bases, how exactly did her parents die?”

 Rhonda sighed.
-“We’re looking into the question of her possible connection to the Arkright family.
+“We’re looking into the question of any possible connections she might have had to the Arkright family.
 In terms of the inheritance, the story in the tabloids was always that she had no living relatives, but I have no idea if that’s true.
 The county attorney is dealing with that.
 And as for her parents — I have no idea.
 That was a few years ago — does it matter?”